Anexsoft/azure-service-bus-example/README.md

-# azure-service-bus-example
-Azure Service Bus implementation and explain.
+# Azure Service Bus
+A project to understand how azure works on ASP.NET Core projects.

+## Video
+You can check our video on the next link.